Alekaei/Commands/README.md

 ```

 ## Goals
+1. Provide an easy to use command framework for various projects
-1. Create a base that will contain all the necessary features to handle attribute commands and parsing
+2. Create a base that will contain all the necessary features to handle attribute commands and parsing
-2. Create handlers for various platforms such as a unity dev console
+3. Create handlers for various platforms such as a unity dev console

 ## License
 MIT @ Aleksei Ivanov